SkroxiousDM/2d12GameSystem/docs/04-attributes.md

 ##### Out of Breath.

-When a character's available Stamina falls below half, they roll −1disad on all physical actions.
-When available Stamina reaches 0, the character can manage only a slow trudge and rolls −2disad on all physical actions.
+When a character's available Stamina falls below half, they roll with disadvantage on all physical actions.
+When available Stamina reaches 0, the character can manage only a slow trudge and rolls with 2 levels of disadvantage on all physical actions.

 ---